micene09/scarlett/README.md

 Every request method will return a `Promise<IResponse<T>>`.

-See the `tests/features.test.ts` to have a complete view on available features.
+See the `tests/features.test.ts` to see it in action!

 ## RestClient